fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 ### Is Irish Whiskey Always Smoother Than Scotch?

-Generally, yes—thanks to triple distillation and the absence of peat.
+Generally, yes, thanks to triple distillation and the absence of peat.
 However, there are plenty of exceptions.
 Some Irish whiskeys, particularly pot still expressions, can be quite bold and spicy.
 And some Scotches, especially from the Lowlands or Speyside, are remarkably smooth and delicate.